deeprjs/deepr/README.md

 We have seen previously some examples involving the arrow symbol `=>`, let's enter into the details to understand how to write the keys and the values of the nested nodes.

-Object **keys** are made of 2 parts, a "source" and a "target", separated by the arrow symbol (`=>`).
+Object **keys** are made of two parts, a "source" and a "target", separated by the arrow symbol (`=>`).

 - The "source" is the method or the field name, evaluated in the current context.
 - The "target" is the place where to put the result of the evaluation in the response.

 Source, target, or both can be omitted, producing slightly different results.
-Let's check the 4 available variants.
+Let's check the five available variants.

 #### 1. `"key"` variant